-Health Science Campus will remain the center of interprofessional medical care, education and research.
-Our teaching hospital, The University of Toledo Medical Center, will evolve to better serve the health-care needs of northwest Ohio residents.
-Our medical and life sciences activity will be located both on Health Science Campus and at ProMedica Toledo Hospital and Toledo Children's Hospital complex, as a result of the College of Medicine and Life Sciences' Academic Affiliation Agreement with ProMedica.
+The Health Science Campus will remain the center of inter-professional medical care, education and research.
+Our teaching hospital, The University of Toledo Medical Center, will evolve to better serve the health care needs of Northwest Ohio residents.
+Our academic health science center activity will be located on both the Health Science Campus and the ProMedica Toledo Hospital and Toledo Children's Hospitals complex, as a result of the College of Medicine and Life Sciences' Academic Affiliation Agreement with ProMedica.